yenicapotediaz/k2/Documentation/security/README.md

 ## Endpoints
 By default, the chart exposes ports 30443, 30080 for `dex`.
-The user should use same URI which is defined in the config.yaml, and a port 31080 is also exposed for phpLDAPadmin which is included in `openldap`.
+The user should use same URI which is defined in the config.yaml, and port 31080 is also exposed for phpLDAPadmin which is included in `openldap`.

 To access the service, the following ingress configuration is required.
 ```yaml